 Adding New Lessons

-The mobile application allows learners or teachers to add to each prerecorded lesson the material of their own selection by copying and pasting (or manually entering) text and using the high quality, natural-sounding text-to-speech voices to perform the simultaneous repetition of the new material.
-For instance, this feature could be used to assign or post homework, or it could help job-seekers in preparing for interviews or creating professional presentations.
-Three types of texts are used in every lesson:
+The mobile application allows learners or teachers to create their own lessons by copying and pasting (or manually entering) text using the high quality, natural-sounding text-to-speech program to perform simultaneous repetition of the new material.
+For instance, this feature could be used to assign or post homework, or to help job-seekers prepare for interviews or create professional presentations.

-1. Pre-recorded lessons on various topics and drills.
+1. Prerecorded lessons on various topics and drills.

 2. Lessons added by a learner or a teacher.

 3. Inspirational poem recorded by a native speaker.

 Lessons and drills are recorded in Special English by native speakers.
 Text added by the learner or the teacher makes the application interactive and suitable for vocational training.
 Without emotional involvement, no learning occurs.
 That is why we include inspirational poems recorded by native speakers.
 Introduction of Special English that is 30% slower than the natural speech helps make the conversation understandable to beginners and alleviates the fear of speaking.
 Special English helps the learner recognize then imitate, and finally produce English words correctly.
 Content can be customized by the learner or the teacher by adding new lessons of their choice.
 You can use the Android application for self-training as well as classroom instruction or guided online coaching.
 The application provides support in the student's native language by using the Google Translate function.

 For the learners who prefer self-learning, we recommend to start with the online course.
 This will help them shift from a traditional course of Passive Learning to Active Training.